 Within reason, you have to have a thick skin for at least some mildly flaky behavior

 One thing I often see people ask about their friends' lateness or flakiness is, "Am I right to be so upset about it?"
 I think the answer is both yes and no. I think that within reason people being unreliable is just part of socializing.
 It's not ideal, but it is what it is.
 You'll drive yourself nuts if you're always getting annoyed about it.
-And if you try to cut out everyone who's even the slightest bit unreliable around you, you'll probably run out of friends before long.
+And if you try to cut out everyone who's even the slightest bit unreliable you'll probably become very short on friends.

 To an extent you just have to be laid back and go with the flow.
 So someone was twenty minutes late picking you up to head to a party?
 Well there was no rush to be there, and you got to watch TV while you waited.
 It's not a gigantic deal.
 Also, for people who feel they're working to improve their social skills, part of doing that may involve loosening up a bit.

 A lot of people just expect a certain degree of non-punctual or non-committal behavior from their friends, and they account for it.
-When they have a get together they expect some of the people will arrive later, or say they can make it but bail at the last second.
-When that does happen, they don't get too upset, because they weren't expecting anything different.
+When they have a get together they expect some people will arrive later, or say they can make it but bail at the last second.
+When that does happen they don't get too upset, because they weren't expecting anything different.

 It works both ways.
-Realizing, and accepting, that other people can be more relaxed about these things can also give you some freedom to do it yourself and maybe not stress about your own punctuality as much.
-Don't get me wrong, I don't think it's ever okay to leave someone waiting for you outside a movie theater, or back out of a commitment at the last second where the other person had to spend money to arrange it.
-But if an acquaintance is throwing a party, it's okay not to freak out about showing up a bit after most of the other guests.
-Or if you've made tentative plans with someone, and you're not feeling it that day, and you know they're easygoing about that kind of thing, then you can feel fine about cancelling on them.
+Realizing, and accepting, that other people can be more relaxed about these things can also give you some freedom to not stress about your own punctuality as much.
+Don't get me wrong, I don't think it's ever okay to leave someone waiting for you outside a movie theater, or back out of a commitment at the last second where your friend had to spend money to arrange it.
+But if an acquaintance is throwing a party, it's okay not to freak out about showing up a bit after everyone gets there.
+Or if you've made tentative plans with someone, and you're not feeling it that day, and you know they're easygoing about that kind of thing, then you can feel fine about cancelling.

-On the other hand, sometimes a person's unreliable actions cross the line.
-It's one thing for a friend to occasionally drop out of an event that was never 100% nailed down, or take their time getting somewhere, but if they do it consistently, or they repeatedly inconvenience you, then that is something to get irritated by.
+On the other hand, sometimes a friend's unreliable nonsense goes too.
+It's one thing for a buddy to occasionally drop out of an event that was never 100% nailed down, or take their time getting somewhere, but if they do it consistently, or they repeatedly inconvenience you, then it's totally justifiable to get angry about it.

 The question is where do you draw the line?
-When is flakiness within a normal range, and tolerable, and when does it become annoying and disrespectful?
+When is flakiness within a normal, tolerable range, and when does it become annoying and disrespectful?
 There's no clear answer to that.
-It's something everyone has to judge and feel out for themselves.
+It's something everyone has to judge for themselves.

 Work around unreliable people

-In general I think it helps to try and be laid back about unreliability.
+In general I think it helps to try to be laid back about unreliability.
 But not getting overly mad about it doesn't mean you just happily accept it all either.
-If someone shows that they have unreliable tendencies, then it's only understandable to adjust your expectations accordingly and work around them.
-You may still like the flaky person, but you're going to be realistic about them.
+If someone shows they have unreliable tendencies, then it's only understandable to adjust your expectations accordingly and work around them.
+You may still like a flaky friend, but you're going to be realistic about them.
 I think it's reasonable to work around someone like this if they're only mildly flaky.
 People will also tend to do this if a friend is very unreliable, but they've decided the friendship is worth holding on to in spite of it.

-Don't make plans that rely on that one person being there
+Don't make plans that hinge on that one person being there

-Hang out with more than one other person.
-Tell them to meet you there instead of waiting around for them so you can all depart together.
-If the unreliable person doesn't show up, it's not too big of a loss on the whole.
-If they do show up, it's a bonus.
-Don't put key parts of a plan in their hands, like having reservations in their name, or needing them to talk to a guy they know to get you into a popular bar, or needing them to show up with the tickets.
+Hang out with more than one friend.
+Tell the flaky person to meet you at the event instead of waiting around for them so you can all depart together.
+If they don't show up, it's not too big of a loss on the whole.
+If they do appear, it's a bonus.
+Don't put key parts of a plan in their hands, like having reservations in their name, or needing them to talk to a guy they know to get you into a popular bar.
 Set things up so their presence is nice, but non-essential.

-A more subtle way everyone may 'rely' on a certain friend being there is if they're just very fun, entertaining people.
-Then this dynamic can be created where a bunch of people are sitting around a pub or someone's place saying, "Oh man, where's Steve?
-When's Steve getting here?"
-It can make a group more lenient of someone's undependable actions than they should be.
+A more subtle way everyone may "rely" on a certain friend being there is if they're just very fun, entertaining people.
+It can create a dynamic where everyone's sitting around saying, "Oh man, where's Steve?
+When's Steve getting here?
+The party will start when Steve arrives."
+It can make a group more lenient of someone's undependability than they should be.
 On one level the tradeoff may be worth it.
-However, it may be worth asking if it's really so important that the one person be there for everyone to have a good time.
+However, ask if it's really so important that one group member be there for everyone to have a good time.

-If you do make plans with a flaky person, go in accepting things may not pan out
+If you do make plans with a flaky friend, go in accepting things may not pan out

-If you have a friend who you know can be unreliable, you may still happily make plans with them, but know things may not work out.
-You accept this going in.
-When the day of the plan comes around you realize we may do something, or we may not.
+If you have a buddy you know can be unreliable, you may still happily make plans with them, but know things may not work out.
+When the day of the plan comes around you realize you may end up doing it, or you may not.
 Either way is good.
 Again, it's that, "It's nice if it happens, but if not, ah well" mentality.